379th ELRS leverages hot-pit capabilities to promote regional stability

 |0

-This work, 379th ELRS leverages hot-pit capabilities to promote regional stability [Image 3 of 3], by SrA Zachary Foster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 379th ELRS leverages hot-pit capabilities to promote regional stability, by SrA Zachary Foster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.